markthiessen/Pipr/README.md

 }
 ```

-If a step cancels further processing, the pipeline return value will be the default value for the return type.
+If a step cancels further processing, no following steps will run, and the pipeline return value will be the default value for the return type.